datawire/ambassador-docs/docs/argo/latest/quick-start/index.md

 - Weight increment: 10%
 - Number of pods: 3

-Click "Start Rollout".
+Click **Start Rollout**.

 <Alert severity="success">Congrats!
 From the UI you have automatically generated a GitHub pull request that contains all of the necessary Kubernetes rollout YAML configuration.</Alert>

 ## 4. Review & merge PR

-After clicking Start Rollout the slideout will close and you will be shown the service rollouts page where one "Pending" rollout is shown.
+After clicking Start Rollout the slideout will close and you will be shown the service rollouts page where one **Pending** rollout is shown.
-Click the "Pull Request" button.
+Click the **Pull Request** button.
 A new browser tab will be opened and you will be taken to github.com where you can review and merge the PR on GitHub.
-Click on the "Files changed" tab in the pull request and explore all of the rollouts code that has been generated for you.
+Click on the **Files changed** tab in the pull request and explore all of the rollouts code that has been generated for you.
-Next, click back to the "Conversation" tab, click "Merge Pull Request", and click "Confirm merge".
+Next, click back to the **Conversation** tab, click **Merge Pull Request**, and click **Confirm merge**.
 Now quickly navigate back to your browser tab with the Ambassador Cloud service catalog to watch the progress.

 ## 5. Watch the Rollout progress from Ambassador Cloud

 From the service rollouts page you can watch the rollout progress of your new version.
-Note how the "Current Canary Weight" progress bar increases in steps in the amount you specified above in the "weights increment".
+Note how the **Current Canary Weight** progress bar increases in steps in the amount you specified above in the "weights increment".

 <Alert severity="success">Victory!
 You have successfully performed a GitOps style canary rollout of a new service without having to write lots of YAML.</Alert>